Supporting research careers

 We support musculoskeletal research careers through:

-- extensive funding of researchers through our other funding schemes such as challenge calls and centres
+- funding of researchers through our other funding schemes such as the early career researcher pain awards.

 We aim to develop the next-generation of world-class musculoskeletal researchers by providing incentives and motivation during early training and education to make musculoskeletal disease an attractive career choice.